Hot Springs in Montana

 Hunters Hot Springs (historical) – Springdale, Montana

 Hunter Hot Springs Montana is located between Livingston and Big Timber.
 The Crow Indians camped and soaked at the hot springs and there are stories of as many as 1,000 teepees pitched around the hot springs.
 It was developed by Dr. A.J.
 Hunter, a miner who camped there on his way to Virginia City.
 Hunter laid claim to the springs and built a pool in 1869.
 Today the springs are capped.
+We live not far from Hunters Hot Springs Montana and I’d love to get over there to see if there is anything left.
+Let me know if you have been there recently and have any photos.

 Hot Springs Near Helena MT